rszrama/docjson/README.md

 ### List

 A DocJSON list is a paginated list of data.
-The contents of the list may be any type of object, but the server does not have to populate the entire list, and can use pagination to serve further objects to the client on request.
+The contents of the list may be any type of object, but the server does not have to populate the entire list and can use pagination to serve further objects to the client on request.

 * A link is any JSON object containing the `"_type"` key with a value of `"list"`.
 * A list must have a key named `items`, which must contain a list.